Mahdi-Kriaa/Big_Mart_Sales_Prediction/README.md

 </p>

-We see that The item MRP and sales are almost linearly correlated for each outlet type
+We see that sales trend increase linearly with the item price for each type of store

 ## Machine Learning